Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Vizsla Doberman Mix Puppies

 The Vizsla Doberman puppy can be very rambunctious and playful.
-Its main focus is to burn off the excess energy it has pent up and explore its world through play.
-As such, it may not understand that small children can get hurt when it gets so rowdy.
+Their main focus is to burn off the excess energy they have pent up and explore their world through play.
+As such, they may not understand that small children can get hurt when they get so rowdy.
 This puppy must begin training and socialization from a young age to learn how to behave in different social situations.
 Regardless of breed, a poorly trained or socialized dog will be difficult to control and more likely to exhibit bad behaviors.

 Temperament & Intelligence of the Vizsla Doberman Mix

 It’s hard to know for sure what the temperament of the Vizsla Doberman mix would be, as each dog from a litter could have an entirely different personality.
-One pup may favor its Doberman side, being trustworthy, playful, and fun-loving with its family members.
-At the same time, another may take after its Vizsla side and be energetic, athletic, and gentle.
-Thanks to its Doberman DNA, it may have a strong instinct to protect its family members or a strong prey drive from its Vizsla side.
+One pup may favor their Doberman side, being trustworthy, playful, and fun-loving with its family members.
+At the same time, another may take after the Vizsla side and be energetic, athletic, and gentle.
+Thanks to their Doberman DNA, they may have a strong instinct to protect their family members or a strong prey drive from their Vizsla side.

 Pups favoring the Doberman side will make great guard dogs with a formidable presence and imposing physical appearance.
 Those that take after their Vizsla parent will have a penchant for playfulness, and their high intelligence makes them highly trainable.